supelpawel/servlet-crud-project/README.md

 * [Technologies](#technologies)

 ## General info
-This project is the simple web application allowing to manage users (CRUD operations).
+This project is the simple web application allowing to manage users using servlets (CRUD operations).

 ## Technologies
 Project is created with: